-Some have schemes to provide food parcels to people who are experiencing financial hardship, or toys to their children – this is another option you could consider.
+Some organisations have schemes to provide food parcels or children's toys to people who are experiencing financial hardship - this is another option you could consider.

-Contact your local city council or Citizens Advice Bureau for more information about who will be offering Christmas dinners in your region this year.
+Contact your local city council or CAB for more information about who will be running Christmas schemes for people in need in your region this year.

 If an organisation says they are not-for-profit, what does this mean?

-A non-profit organisation is any society, association or organisation that does not function for the profit or gain of any member, and has rules that do not allow money, property or any other benefits to be distributed to any of its members.
+A not-for-profit organisation is any society, association or organisation that does not function for the profit or gain of any of its members, and does not allow money, property or any other benefits to be distributed to any of its members.

-This does not mean that the organisation cannot make a profit, only that the profit must be used for the purposes of the organisation and not the benefit of its members.
+This does not mean that the organisation cannot make a profit, only that the profit must be used for the purposes the organisation was set up for, not the benefit of its members.